Global-Virtual-Networks/Grid-Plugin/README.md

     <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.7.1/jquery.min.js"></script>
     <script src="grid-plugin.js"></script>
     ```
+2. Format grid data into an object with these 3 properties
+   - count: specifies the # of rows
+   - rows: an array of objects that holds the data for each row
+   - schema: an array of objects that defines the behaviors of the columns, by listing properties such as:
+     - bind(not in use)
+     - len(not in use)
+     - name: The name for the column header.
+Define it in snakecase, and the plugin will use the Title Case version for the grid(birth_year => Birth Year)
+     - ord: the index position of the column
+     - ro: read-only.
+If set to true, column is non-editable.
+If set to false, column is editable
+     - type: the data type that the values in said column must be(int, date, etc.)

 2. Format a data adapter.
 There are two ways to do this(check index.html for the syntax):
   - Restful API Call